Australian Native Plants List, Hedges, Screens, Grasses & Ground Covers

 Native Plant Guides

-You can click on the links below to read detailed growing guides for everything you need to know about growing Australia’s special native plants.
+You can click on the links below to read detailed growing guides for everything you need to know about growing Australian plants.

 Soils for Australian Natives

-Most Australian natives will do well in a range of soil conditions from sandy to light clay although they prefer free-draining soil.
+Most Australian plants will do well in a range of soil conditions from sandy to light clay although they prefer well drained soil.
 Creating raised planting beds can help encourage drainage.

-If you have acidic soils choose plants such as the Grevillea or Kangaroo Paws – they prefer a soil pH of less than 7.
+If you have acidic soils choose plants such as the Grevillea or Kangaroo Paws – they prefer a well drained soil pH of less than 7.